 - 24. ALL TYPES: Enhance connectivity of public roads and lanes through development sites by establishing public thoroughfares for pedestrians, cyclists and vehicles. - 25.
-ALL TYPES: Provide joint or shared driveway and ramp access between adjacent sites and consider driveway connections to future adjacent development sites. - 26.
-ALL TYPES: Locate driveways off minor streets or lanes rather than off major streets to enhance a safe, walkable streetscape. (illustr.) - 27.
+ALL TYPES: Provide joint or shared driveway and ramp access between adjacent sites and consider driveway connections to future adjacent development sites.

+- 26. ALL TYPES: Locate driveways off minor streets or lanes rather than off major streets to enhance a safe, walkable streetscape. (illustr.) - 27.
 ALL TYPES: Where there is no alternative to providing access from a major street, locate and design driveways to minimize disruption of the pedestrian environment along the street by minimizing the number of driveways, by sharing access points and by maintaining a continuous street orientation of the development. - 28.
-ALL TYPES: Where private roadways are proposed in-lieu of public streets, provide and design boulevard, landscaping and sidewalk treatments to be similar to or mimic those found along public roadways.
+ALL TYPES: Where private roadways are proposed in-lieu of public streets, provide and design boulevard, landscaping and side- walk treatments to be similar to or mimic those found along public roadways.

 - 29. ALL TYPES: Consider accommodating residential and/or short-term parking along lanes rather than on streets where it tends to interrupt or interfere with pedestrian sidewalk movements. - 30.
 ALL TYPES: Create markers at site perimeter driveway entrances. - 31.
-ALL TYPES: For vehicular circulation in surface parking areas: - a) Provide vehicle connections between adjacent surface parking areas from neighbouring sites - b) Ensure parking is located away from street frontages or from street corners - c) Divide large surface parking areas into smaller sections defined by buildings or driveways with a sidewalk and landscaping on each side - d) Orient parking rows perpendicular to main entrances with a driveway along the building frontage for safer pedestrian movements - e) Locate wheelchair-accessible parking spaces close to main building entrances - f) Provide sidewalk letdown and other accessibility features for wheelchair-accessible parking spaces - g) Locate employee parking in an accessible and visible location - h) Locate and screen recreational vehicle or truck parking spaces or compounds away from any public views (e.g. from streets).
+ALL TYPES: For vehicular circulation in surface parking areas: - a) Provide vehicle connections between adjacent surface parking areas from neighbouring sites - b) Ensure parking is located away from street frontages or from street corners - Divide large surface parking areas into smaller sections defined by buildings or driveways with a sidewalk and landscaping on each side - d) Orient parking rows perpendicular to main entrances with a driveway along the building frontage for safer pedestrian movements - e) Locate accessible parking spaces close to main building entrances and/or elevator lobbies - b) Ensure accessible parking spaces are barrier-free by: - Including curb letdowns in practical locations - Locating any pole-mounted signage so it does not obstruct vehicle loading - Providing clearance from landscaping so it does not obstruct vehicle loading